 What is a good weight for a guitar?

-When considering the weight of a guitar, always aim for something that is comfortable and is able to match the sound you are going for.
+Always aim for something that is comfortable and is able to match the sound you are going for.
 Weight is based on the kind of wood that was used to make it.
-Each wood type has a different tone and will work better for certain styles of music.
+Each kind of wood has a different tone and will work better for certain styles of music.

-So if you can find a model that is comfortable on your body and has the sound you like, then you have found a good weight for a guitar!
+So if you can find a model that is comfortable, then you have found a good weight for a guitar!

 Do Lighter Guitars Sound Better?